 Find and fill all outside cracks and crevices.

 Walk around your house very slowly and look for the tiniest little spaces.
 It doesn’t take much.
 Look for where wires and cables go in.
 Look around outdoor faucets.
 Check carefully around outlets.
+Door and window frames are key places to inspect.
 Find your dryer vent and make sure there are no crevices around it, and make sure the vent itself is well covered.
 Look at and around air conditioners and air conditioner ducts.
 Also, look for cracks in the foundation.
 Do all this with caulk or spray foam in hand.
 Apply liberally.
 If the crack looks too small, fill it anyway.

 Take the party indoors.